leesei/leesei.github.io/src/content/post/engines.md

 smaller cylinder, more energy with less fuel can be implemented with variable valve timing

+Atkinson cycle is efficient at cruising speed, but lacks the power when needed

 ### Ignition

 Diesel engines are more efficient as it is compressed until it ignites, no spark needed.